ptkoz/lua-captive-portal/README.md

 ```

 If everything went good you should now see captive portal working once you connect to your guest WiFi network.
 To create
-token you can use `/captive/bin/mktoken` or build a [token generator](https://github.com/pamelus/avr-token-generator).
+token you can use `/etc/init.d/captive token` or build a [token generator](https://github.com/pamelus/avr-token-generator).
+To list
+active sessions use `/etc/init.d/captive list`.

 ## Development requirements
 All you need is text editor and latest docker compose.
 You can deploy application locally by simply: